How The Stories of These Soviet Cold War Defectors Reveal The Intelligence Abyss pt. 7

 Read More

-CIA Consolidated Files and Cryptonym Collection Updates
+Consolidated CIA Files and Cryptonym Collection Updates

 Four CIA Consolidated Files biographies with additional new and related files that regard counterintelligence leader James Angleton, officer Charlotte Bustos Videla, David Christ, defector Anatoliy Golitsyn, mole hunt target Serge Peter Karlow, and Soviet division case officer George G Kisevalter.